 If popular movies are to be believed, a bachelor party should involve three things: copious amounts of booze, strippers, and several bad decisions.
-But not every groom wants that cliché situation and the hangover of regret that comes with it.
+But, not every groom wants that cliché situation and the hangover of regret that comes with it.
 If you're a groom-to-be (or a fiancé) who'd prefer a more civilized bachelor party that goes beyond the usual drinks-and-bar outing, here are a few unique ideas to plan the perfect celebration.

 Bond with your bros over a competitive game of bowling at Mission Bowling Club.
-Yes, there are rented shoes, but otherwise this hip hangout is nothing like the bowling alleys of the olden days.
+Yes, there are rented shoes, but otherwise, this hip hangout is nothing like the bowling alleys of the olden days.
 Instead of stale chips and watered-down beer, this upscale alley serves craft beer and seasonally-influenced food, and the vibe is decidedly modern (and man-cave inspired) with leather sofas and automatic scoring.
 Or, go for a rousing game of 14-hole miniature golf at Urban Putt, located in a renovated Victorian.
 It doesn't get a whole lot more San Francisco than microbrews and hipster putt-putt in the Mission.

 Have a Drink

 If you actually want to spend time with your best guys, a bar isn't always the ideal option; they're loud, crowded, and not conducive to quality time.
-That doesn't mean you can't take the guys out for a few drinks, but there are some great places to do that.
-Make tracks to the Financial District and go old school at Occidental Cigar Club, where you can smoke a stogie while sipping on a single-malt whiskey, a craft beer, or a wine fit for any connoisseur— all in a classy environment where you can actually hear each other talk.
+That doesn't mean you can't take the guys out for a few drinks, but there are some other great places to do that.
+Make tracks to the Financial District and go old school at Occidental Cigar Club, where you can smoke a stogie while sipping on a single-malt whiskey, a craft beer, or a wine fit for any connoisseur—all in a classy environment where you can actually hear each other talk.
 If your groomsmen are hopheads, schedule a day out on a self-guided or chauffeured brewery tour.
-Vantigo is a tour company that visits three local breweries in a tricked-out vintage WV bus.
+Vantigo is a tour company that visits three local breweries in a tricked-out vintage VW bus.
 They also offer wine tours of Napa and Sonoma.

-__Get a Little— But Not Too Scandalous __
+Get a Little (But Not Too) Scandalous

 For a night that's a bit more risqué without actually turning into any kind of major debauchery, book a tour at the San Francisco Armory, a historic building that's now the headquarters of Cybernet Entertainment, LLC, an adult entertainment production company.
 90-minute tours explore a labyrinth of elaborate sets that start at dungeons and just get more interesting from there.